Conformational ensembles

-In computational chemistry, conformational ensembles, also known as structural ensembles, are experimentally constrained computational models describing the structure of intrinsically unstructured proteins.
-Such proteins are flexible in nature, lacking a stable tertiary structure, and therefore cannot be described with a single structural representation.
+In protein chemistry, conformational ensembles, also known as structural ensembles, are models describing the structure of intrinsically unstructured proteins.
+Such proteins are flexible in nature and cannot be described by a single structural representation.
 The techniques of ensemble calculation are relatively new on the field of structural biology, and are still facing certain limitations that need to be addressed before it will become comparable to classical structural description methods such as biological macromolecular crystallography.

 Purpose

-Ensembles are models consisting of a set of conformations that together attempt to describe the structure of a flexible protein.
+Ensembles are models consisting of a set of conformations that describe the structure of a flexible protein.
 Even though the degree of conformational freedom is extremely high, flexible/disordered protein generally differ from fully random coil structures.
 The main purpose of these models is to gain insights regarding the function of the flexible protein, extending the structure-function paradigm from folded proteins to intrinsically disordered proteins.